HarperDB/documentation/docs/developers/components/reference.md

 Returns the root configuration object of the component.
 This is the entire configuration object, basically the parsed form of the `config.yaml`.
 If the config is not defined, it will return `undefined`.

-#### `options.ready()`

-Returns: `Promise<void>`

-A utility method that returns a Promise that resolves when the options watcher is ready.
-This is useful for ensuring that the options watcher is ready before performing any operations that depend on it such as trying to retrieve configuration options.

 ### Interface: `Config`

 - `[key: string]` [`ConfigValue`](#interface-configvalue)